About Bowen Falls

 After all, I still reckon that it could very well be the most photographed waterfall in the Milford Sound simply because it was so close to the dock area, while facing New Zealand’s most dramatic and most famous fiord.

 Indeed, with this waterfall, I admit that I was partial to it because of its location.

 It’s not often that you get a convenient waterfalling excuse resulting in what could very well that rare magical waterfalling experience that could only happen in a very special place like this.

 Speaking of magical places, there was so much more to the Milford Sound (including more waterfalls) than what was stated and shown on this page.

 I tried to capture the remainder of that experience outside of Bowen Falls in our Stirling Falls write-up.

-Bowen Falls is administered under the jurisdiction of the Department of Conservation.
+Bowen Falls resides in Fiordland National Park near Te Anau in the Fiordland region of South Island, New Zealand.
+It is administered under the jurisdiction of the Department of Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 Bowen Falls was best experienced from the very common Milford Sound Cruise, which took off from the very end of the SH94 (Milford Sound Highway) about 118km north of Te Anau.

 Allow a little over 2 hours (depending on traffic) for this drive.